pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 (quickstart_searching)=
 ## Searching
-Once the Gravwell server is up and running and receiving data, the power of the search pipeline is made available.
+Once the DatalaiQ server is up and running and receiving data, the power of the search pipeline is made available.

 Here are a few example searches based on the type of data ingested in this quick-start setup.
 For these examples, we assume there is syslog data being generated by Linux servers and ingested via the Simple Relay text ingester, and that packets are being captured from the network as described in the preceding sections.

 ### Syslog Example

 Syslog is a core component of any Unix logging and auditing operation.
 It is important to have complete visibility into logins, crashes, sessions, or any other service action while debugging and defending Unix infrastructure.
-Gravwell makes it easy to get syslog data off your many remote machines into a central location and ready for query.
+DatalaiQ makes it easy to get syslog data off your many remote machines into a central location and ready for query.
 For this example we will search SSH logs and examine how an administrator or security professional might gain visibility into SSH activity.

-In this example, servers are configured to send SSH login data to a Gravwell instance.
+In this example, servers are configured to send SSH login data to a DatalaiQ instance.
 If you want to see a list of all SSH-related entries, you can issue a search like:

 ```gravwell
 tag=syslog grep ssh